The William G. Cooper, Jr. Honors Program in English

 Honors Seminars are open to all students regardless of major on a space-available basis.

-Honors Tutorials and the Writing Projects are open to English majors only; students seeking to complete the Cooper Honors Program should consult with the Director of the Program, Dr. Paul Yoder, to plan a course of study with a mentor in the English Department; ideally, the Tutorial and Writing Project are taken in consecutive semesters.
+Honors Tutorials and the Writing Projects are open to English majors only; students seeking to complete the Cooper Honors Program should consult with the Director of the Program, Dr. Kris McAbee, to plan a course of study with a mentor in the English Department; ideally, the Tutorial and Writing Project are taken in consecutive semesters.

 Exit requirements for the Cooper Honors Program include an overall grade point of 3.25, a grade point of 3.5 in English courses, satisfactory completion of the block of Cooper Honors courses, and a letter of certification from the Director of the Program.